Tropical Storm Philippe Forms

 Columbia, SC (WLTX) - Tropical Storm Philippe formed late Saturday afternoon just south of Havana.

-The 5 p.m. advisory from the National Hurricane Center indicated the storm had sustained winds of 40 mph with stronger gusts.
-The storm was moving north at 29 mph.
+Saturday evening the storm had sustained winds of 40 mph with stronger gusts.
+The storm was moving north at 28 mph.

-The storm was located about 20 miles southwest of Havana and about 120 miles south-southwest of Key West.
+The storm was located about 50 miles north of Havana and about 75 miles southwest of Key West.

 Tropical storm warnings are in effect for parts of Cuba.
 Tropical storm watches are in effect for parts of extreme southern Florida and the Central Bahamas.